 Western Uranium and Vanadium’s Ablation Mining Technology

 Western Uranium and Vanadium has developed a technology that helps reduce the OPEX for processing vanadium-uranium ore from sandstone-hosted deposits.
 The technology uses kinetic energy to force particles against each other, without the need for chemicals, to remove the mineralized patina from the barren sandstone grains.
 Once the process is complete, mining companies are left with a high-grade, high-value ore that is comprised of 85 to 95 percent of the uranium and vanadium in approximately 10 to 20 percent of the mass of the pre-ablation material.

 Overall, the ablation process economically recovers mineralization from the ore and is flexible enough to apply lower cut-off grades if needed.
 Additionally, the technology reduces approximately 90 percent of the transportation costs and the material that needs to be processed.
 Other favorable benefits the technology offers is lower power consumption, smaller tanks and equipment needed for processing higher-grade input and increased output.

 The process can also be used as a cleanup technology and as an alternative to the traditional environmental remediation process.
 According to a report published in August 2014 by the US Department of Energy, there are 4,225 mines that provided uranium ore to the US Atomic Energy Commission (AEC) between 1947 and 1970.
 The report suggested that existing waste piles should be processed Western Uranium and Vanadium’s ablation technology to reduce the impacts the piles have on the environment.

-Having received a significant amount of interest in their ablation technology, Western Uranium and Vanadium will be licensing it out to interested parties throughout the world.
+Having received a significant amount of interest in the ablation technology, Western Uranium and Vanadium intends to license it out to interested parties throughout the world.
 Currently, the company is in discussions with other organizations regarding licensing opportunities.